Jalen-Waggoner/MCUniverseAPI/README.md

 ### Softwares and Technologies Used:
 * (https://trello.com)  Planning tool
-* (https://dbdiagram.io/d/62d17c4bcc1bc14cc5c813f8) A layout of what the database tables should look like and how they should interact,
+* (https://dbdiagram.io/d/62d17c4bcc1bc14cc5c813f8) A layout of what the database tables should look like and how they should interact
-* Visual Studio,
+* Visual Studio
-* Azure Data Studio - to access our database and all of our stored data,
+* Azure Data Studio - to access our database and all of our stored data
-* SQL Server,
+* SQL Server
-* Docker - to contain our database,
+* Docker - to contain our database
-* ASP.NET utilizing .NET Core,
+* ASP.NET utilizing .NET Core
-* c#,
+* c#
-* swagger -to test out endpoints,
+* swagger -to test out endpoints
-* Postman - to test out endpoints,
+* Postman - to test out endpoints

 ### Packages installed: